roshea6/cpe551-Final-Project/README.md

 	<li>os</li>
 </ul

 A dataset for finger digits was found on Kaggle (https://www.kaggle.com/koryakinp/fingers).
 Supplementary data may be generated using my computer's web camera and a python script using OpenCV.
 Data for the basic math symbols will have to be entirely generated using the same method if I am able to get to that part.
-The dataset will be used to train a constitutional neural network using Keras with a Tensorflow back end to create a classifier network.
+The dataset will be used to train a convolutional neural network using Keras with a Tensorflow back end to create a classifier network.
 The classifier network will be used to to classify how many fingers are held up in a video stream through a laptop camera using OpenCV.

 If I am able to get to the calculator portion of the project I will store the prediction results in variables and use those variables to perform basic math operations and return the result to the user.